src-d/guide/talent/hiring_process.md

 ### Exceptions

-- There are exceptions in the above steps for internship roles.
+- There are exceptions to the above steps for internship roles.
 The first step in this case is the Coding Challenges and then a technical Skype interview.

  ### Feedback

- - After the coding challenge it's very important to gain feedback of Maximo in every next step.
+ - After the coding challenge it's very important to gain feedback of the CTO at each next step.